vegardgs-ksat/blog/posts/tired_of_rest.md

 specifications - defining an architectural style that conforms to this specification.
 This is a natural effect in an attempt to promote the adoption of ones own work.

-The counter-point for the REST architecture is to combat those early days viral Remote Procedure Call (RPC) interfaces like CGI.
+The REST architecture arose as a counterpoint against those early days viral of Remote Procedure Call (RPC) interfaces like CGI.
 Its key observation is that we are largely caring about data, and stateful transformations of such data.

 ## Present Day